otaviomacedo/aws-batch-simulator/README.md

 # AWS Batch Simulator

-Suppose you need to run heavy batch workloads, such as training ML models, running image processing algorithms on large files etc. Users of your system can submit job requests at any time, and independently of each other.
-This makes it impossible to know exactly when a job will arrive to be processed.
+Suppose you need to run heavy batch workloads, such as training ML models or running image processing algorithms on large files.
+These jobs are created as a result of your customers' actions, who operate independently of each other.
+This all makes it impossible to know exactly when a job will arrive to be processed.
 You also don't know exactly how long each job will take, as it depends on exactly what kind of computation each one carries out.
 But historical data tells you, _on average_, how many jobs arrive per hour and how long each job takes to run.

 You are planning to implement this system on [AWS Batch], describing the necessary infrastructure with the [CDK].
 In order to serve your traffic properly (based on your historical data), how many compute environments do you need?
 What compute capacity should they have?
 Is it better to use Fargate, ECS or EKS compute environments?
-If using EKS, which allocation strategy is better: best fit or best fir progressive?
+If using EKS, which allocation strategy is better:
+`BEST_FIT` or `BEST_FIT_PROGRESSIVE`?
 What will happen if I need to add another job queue?

 This library can help you answer all these questions by simulating traffic to your candidate infrastructure, before you deploy anything to AWS.

 ## Basic usage

-Let's say you decide to start with the following set-up: a single job queue, connected to a single Fargate compute environment, which can scale up to 60
+Let's say you decide to start out with the following set-up: a single job queue, connected to a single Fargate compute environment, which can scale up to 60
 vCPUs: